Septic Permits and Information

 The Butte-Silver Bow City-County Board of Health recognizes the importance of the proper treatment and disposal of wastewater.
 Improper treatment and disposal of wastewater plays an important role in the transmission of disease.
 Wastewater also contains many chemicals, which can adversely affect drinking water quality if disposed of improperly.

 Proper treatment and disposal of wastewater is essential for preventing disease and protecting drinking water.

-The Environmental Health Department permits all wastewater treatment systems installed in Butte-Silver Bow County:
+A permit is required for all wastewater treatment systems installed in Butte-Silver Bow County, including: